What is the DAC (Diocesan Advisory Committee)?

 If you wish to raise a complaint about the conduct of the Chancellor or Deputy Chancellor during a faculty process, these are dealt with through the Ecclesiastical Judges Complaints Procedure.

 By reason of the independence of the judiciary, any complaint concerning them must relate to misconduct in the performance of their office, and not to the substance of the decision made.

 Each year the DAC recognises a number of projects via its awards scheme.
-DAC awards are made where a parish has completed a project to an exceptional standard of workmanship, or where a project has been key to that parish’s growth and mission.
+DAC awards are given when a parish has completed a project to an exceptional standard of workmanship, or where a project has been key to that parish's growth and mission.
 To find out more about the scheme please see our information leaflet.